 Creative studies done on children have found that most are at their creative peak in the third grade of school.
 After that, their psycho-social development is steered towards conformity to the group and to the expectations of the classroom and school curricula.
 Creativity begins to wane significantly.

-The Barbara LaPointe Children’s Arts Centre will create a space where that creative peak is no longer a peak, but a point on a continuum of growth.
+The Art Creating Futures Foundation will create a space where that creative peak is no longer a peak, but a point on a continuum of growth.
 Art education needs to be started early and maintained in children to counterbalance the forces they face which induce conformity.

 Children are the future.
 They are our best hope for creating better societies, better institutions, better cultural relationships, and better stewardship of the environment.